-The Angaston & Penrice Historical Society was formed in 1997 with the objective to promote interest in the history and heritage of the Barossa’s Angaston & Penrice area.
+The Angaston & Penrice Historical Society (APHS) was formed in 1997 with the objective to promote interest in the history and heritage of the Barossa’s Angaston & Penrice area.
 We answer family and local history queries and the archive can be viewed by appointment.
-We also conduct heritage walks of Angaston and have several books for sale.
+We produced the Angaston Heritage Trail and have several books for sale.
+APHS welcomes new members.

-Our volunteers man the A&H Doddridge blacksmith shop in the main street of Angaston, which has been a fundamental part of life since it was established on the present site by John Doddridge in 1873.
+Our volunteers oversee the Angaston Blacksmith Shop and Museum (A&H Doddridge Forge), in the main street of Angaston, which has been a fundamental part of life since it was established on the present site by John Doddridge in 1876.
 Representing an important part of the community’s heritage, it is now a heritage-listed site and is one of only four blacksmith shops in South Australia.
-READ MORE HERE

 OLD UNION CHAPEL